-- 1. To provide core information literacy instruction to students taking CUFS 100 and other First-Year Experience courses), ENGL 100, ENGL 101, and/or ENGL 102 within their first year on campus. - 2.
+- To provide core information literacy instruction to students taking CUFS 100 and other First-Year Experience courses), ENGL 100, ENGL 101, and/or ENGL 102 within their first year on campus. - 2.
 To provide course-integrated instruction at the milestone, capstone, and graduate levels in collaboration with faculty and in alignment with course objectives. - 3.
 To provide students enrolled in the Adult & Online Education program with the equivalent library instruction that their on-campus peers receive. - 4.
 To provide library orientation and departmental liaison assistance to faculty. - 5.
 To provide outreach to students by offering opportunities such as workshops, seminars, lectures, and poetry readings.

-Find your instructional librarian on the Partner with a Librarian page:

-(https://library.campbell.edu/information-fluency/liaison-listing/).
-Look for the Request an Instruction Session link or contact your librarian directly for partnership opportunities.
+Find your instructional liaison librarian on the Partner with a Librarian page: (https://library.campbell.edu/information-fluency/liaison-listing/), where you can make an appointment to request an Instruction Session or contact your librarian directly for partnership opportunities.
 Please request instruction at least one week in advance to allow enough time for the librarian to prepare.